edgeryders/dynalist-notify/README.md

 Goto: https://developers.google.com/drive/api/v3/quickstart/python
 1. Create project or choose existing one and enable drive api for your app.
 2. Click **DOWNLOAD CLIENT CONFIGURATION** which will download `credentials.json` and move it to project's resources directory.
-3. Enable Backup system to google drive in Admin panel (default to local disk).
+3. Enable Backup system to google drive in Admin panel (defaults to local disk).
 3. Execute `backup.py`, new instance of browser tab will open. (`$ python admin.py backup`)
 4. Give drive access to your app and `token.json` file will saved to your project's backup package's directory.
 5. Move `token.json` to resources directory.